onflow/cadence/docs/language/operators.md

 Comparison operators work with boolean and integer values.

 - Equality: `==`, is supported for booleans, numbers, addresses, strings, characters, enums, paths, `Type` values, references, and `Void` values (`()`).
-Variable-sized arrays, fixed-size arrays, and optionals also support equality tests if their inner types do.
+Variable-sized arrays, fixed-size arrays, dictionaries, and optionals also support equality tests if their inner types do.

   Both sides of the equality operator may be optional, even of different levels, so it is for example possible to compare a non-optional with a double-optional (`??`).